How to Get Homeowners Insurance After a Lapse in Coverage

 Don’t lie on your application: Lying about your living conditions is never a good idea.
 There’s a good chance you’ll get caught during an inspection; this will lead to a policy cancellation.

 If you happen to have a lapse in coverage while paying a mortgage, your mortgage company will be notified.
-Since being insured is a requirement for these companies, what will follow is a force-placed insurance plan.
+Since being insured is a requirement for these companies, you will be placed on a force-placed insurance plan.
 This means that your mortgage company will purchase an insurance plan for you and include the cost of it in your monthly mortgage payments (this will, of course, raise the amount you pay monthly).

 When your mortgage company chooses a plan for you, it will most likely be more expensive than if you were to pick the plan yourself.
 So, as soon as you select a new insurance plan after a lapse, call your mortgage company and let them know so that they stop any plans for a forced-placed insurance plan.